How To Make Clay Ganesha At Home

 How long does Clay Ganesh Making at home take?

-This Clay Ganesh Sculpture took me about 2 hours from start to finish because I added so many tiny details and decorations.
-On an average, it should take about an hour.
+This Clay Ganesh Sculpture took me about 2 hours from start to finish.
+I was really ambitious and made a 4 armed Ganesha and added so many tiny details and decorations!

 Clay ganesh making at home